coyotebush/coreyford.name/_posts/2014-05-20-germany-finland-russia.md

 Easter: Helsinki and St. Petersburg
 ---

-Easter is a four-day weekend in Sweden, and I joined a five-day trip to Helsinki and St. Petersburg organized by the folks at [Bigland][].
+Easter is a four-day weekend in Sweden, and I joined a five-day trip to Helsinki and St. Petersburg organized by [Bigland][].

 The schedule, starting from Stockholm, involved two 16-hour overnight ferry trips in each direction.
 Friday and Tuesday were spent in Helsinki; with a few others, I walked around that somewhat sleepy city and visited the [Suomenlinna][] fortress.